ianbtr/iTrace-post/README.md

 separates your data such that each partition's data comes from a period during which the participant did not change the set of code documents.
 With the log from FLUORITE, the state of each project file during this period is deduced.
-Once the data has been divided, the script runs `srcml` and `gaze2src` on each partition and then combines the data into a single file.
+Once the data has been divided, the script runs `srcml` and `gaze2src` on each partition and then combines the output into a single file.

 ## Translation of iTrace Files
-The `gaze2src` program is a part of the iTrace program suite that performs post-processing on raw iTrace data.
-The resulting data are stored in a tab-separated file and a SQL database file.
-The `post2csv` script in this project reads both these files and produces a CSV containing the line and column numbers of subjects' fixations, and assigns each fixation to a rectangular AOI.
+The `gaze2src` program is a part of the iTrace v0.0.1 (alpha) program suite that performs post-processing on raw data collected from the iTrace plugin.
+The output is stored in a tab-separated file and a SQL database file.
+The `analyzer.py` script in this project reads both these files and produces a CSV containing the line and column numbers of subjects' fixations, and assigns each fixation to a rectangular AOI.